 Battle Magic (Cacophonous Records, 1998) A next level of composing.
 Very dynamic, epic and marvelous.
 Keyboards play the most important part, but yet the guitars are brilliant.
 One could say that Battle Magic is more polished variation of Starfire…that’s my opinion, too.
 No doubt, one more black-shining gem!

 Cosmic Power (Nuclear Blast, 1999) 4th record in their discography.
 More open for SF themes while sword and sorcery themes are in the background.
-Very bombastic record, an epic voyage between the stars…all in all great album, although the of themes was critical.
+Very bombastic record, an epic voyage between the stars…all in all great album, although at that time there were different critics here and there.

 Atlantis Ascendant (Nuclear Blast, 2001) 5th full-length once more different form the previous one, but the same ingredients are always present: bombastic songs, layers of keyboards, malicious vocals and story-telling narrations.
 Complex work, with more polished production which lead to conclusion that this one was more black/power metal…